JoseRoca/WinFBX/docs/Numeric datatypes/Complex Numbers Procedures.md

 # <a name="CCot"></a>CCot

-Returns the complex cotangent of this complex number.
+Returns the complex cotangent of a complex number.

 ```
 FUNCTION CCot (BYREF value AS _complex) AS _complex